tylergaw/webvtt-cuemarker/README.md

 While the video is playing, pressing the "."/">" key will set an in point.
 Pressing the key again will set an out point and then log the cue time to the console.
 The next "."/">" keypress will set an in point.

+Now copypasta that time to your vtt file.